Mandelkind/RepositoryKit/README.md

 ### Creating an Entity

 First of all, to interact with our API, our repository needs to be able to identify the entity because it needs to execute the different operations over the same entity.
-So, we have to conform 'RKIdentifiable', just adding an 'id' property.
+So, we have to conform 'RKIdentifiable', simply by adding an 'id' property.

 ```swift
 struct Message: RKIdentifiable {